• Skip to primary navigation

 • Vegan ham and cheese: Traditionally chicken cordon bleu is made with Swiss cheese, but you can use any non-dairy cheese you like.
 I like to use VioLife's Vegan Cheddar Slices or Chao's Original Slices.

-• Vegan mayo and dijon mustard: For spreading on the vegan chicken before coating it with the breadcrumbs.
+• Vegan mayo and Dijon mustard: For spreading on the vegan chicken before coating it with the breadcrumbs.
 This is what will help them stick!

 • Spices: Since seitan can be quite bland, adding the right spices is super important for giving the vegan chicken flavor.
 You'll need smoked paprika, vegan poultry seasoning, nutritional yeast, garlic powder, salt, and black pepper.